 Jesus wasn’t offended by people’s sin.
 His heart was broken over their sin.
 He offered them forgiveness.
 He offered grace.
 And a space to grow in their knowledge of Him.
 And their relationship with Him.

 Come to me, all you who are weary and burdened, and I will give you rest.
 29 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 30 For my yoke is easy and my burden is light.”MATTHEW 11:28-30

 I am grateful for the women who’ve been brave enough to sit with me while I peeled back the layers of protection, and loved the real me.

 Jesus asked his apostles to follow Him.
 To watch him.
 To practice what He practiced.
 To learn to love like He loved.

 So let’s begin with this: practicing the love of Jesus Christ, so that others can take off their masks.

-Maybe you’re the one in need of this grace, and space to grow and become the best version of you.
+Maybe you’re the one in need of this grace and space to grow in order to become the best version of you.
 God’s version you.
 If someone invites you, say yes.